We hope this essential guide will make it less hassle and stress-free. You never know, you might even enjoy it.

 - Change the locks because there may be sets of keys unaccounted for.

-If you have any questions or need more advice about moving, please don't hesitate to get in touch on 020 3137 7877.
-Circa London is an independent central London Estate Agents: we have a wonderful portfolio of properties to buy and rent in central London from period to contemporary.
+If you have any questions or need more advice about moving, please don't hesitate to get in touch.
+Circa London is an independent central London Estate Agents.
+We have a wonderful portfolio of properties to buy and rent in central London from period to contemporary.